 - basic mathematics courses within single variable and multivariable calculus, linear algebra and mathematical statistics or probability theory.

-- at least one course in computer programming (preferably C or Python) with a passing grade.
+- at least one course in computer programming (preferably Python, Java or C) with a passing grade.

 - a course on signals and systems with a passing grade, including material about time-continuous and time-discrete systems, sampling, linear filters and systems, and transform methods (Fourier, Laplace and Z).